radio24/TorBox/CONTRIBUTING.md

   (printf "[$DATE] - Log file created!\n" | sudo -u debian-tor tee $LOG) &>/dev/null
   ```

-- '! -z' for non zero/not null and '-z' for zero/null (this guideline is currently being implemented).
+- `! -z` for non zero/not null and `-z` for zero/null.
+ATTENTION: zero/null means `""` or `0`, but not `"0"` because this is a string!
+In this case, you have to ignore Shellcheck's warnings.

   **Examples for a short menu**
   ```shell